ashirt-ops/ashirt-server/enhancement_worker_templates/web/python_flask/Readme.md

 * [structlog](https://www.structlog.org/en/stable/), for structured logging
 * [python-dotenv](https://pypi.org/project/python-dotenv/), for environment loading (this is primarily aimed at development)

-In addition, this service tries to be as type-safe as possible, so extra effort has been provided to ensure that the To get up and running, open the project root in a terminal, install pipenv, and run `pipenv shell`, then `pipenv install`
+In addition, this service tries to be as type-safe as possible, so extra effort has been provided to ensure that the typing is specified as much as possible.

+To get up and running, open the project root in a terminal, install pipenv, and run `pipenv shell`, then `pipenv install`

 ## Configuration